yingweiy/CarND-Semantic-Segmentation/README.md

 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

 ### Main Techniques
+* FCN
-* Large Filter Kernel Size
+* Large Filter Kernel Size in the Transposed Convolution layers
-* Upsample before conv1x1 in Layer 7
-* Regularization terms

 ### Results
 [result]: ./semantic_segmentation.gif